jonnonz1/nz-statute-book/acts/public/2020/fuel-industry-act-2020.md

   (d) section 98 (Commission may require person to supply information or documents or give evidence).
 (2) This section does not limit the application of other provisions of the Commerce Act 1986.

-## Part 3 — Proceedings and miscellaneous provisions
+## Part 3 — Proceedings and miscellaneous provisions for purpose of Parts 1 to 3

 ### Subpart 1 — Proceedings